Qimmah Russo Flaunts Curvy Figure In Skimpy Top And Skintight Jeans

 “Wow you are so beautiful,” a fourth person proclaimed.

 Qimmah has dazzled her Instagram followers with numerous eye-catching images of herself, especially this past week.
-Just on August 21, she shared another image of herself in a skintight dress that again flaunted her curvy physique, as reported by The Inquisitr.
-That slideshow has received more than 54,000 likes.
+On August 21, she shared another image of herself, that time in a skintight dress.
+That outfit again flaunted her curvy physique, as reported by The Inquisitr.
+That slideshow has received more than 54,000 likes, to date.